Skip to main content

 Introduction from Corporate Director - Strategic Resources

-Procurement and contract management in local government has never been more important than it is today - the impact of the geo-political fallout of the conflict in Ukraine - and the major restructuring of local government in the county continue to present challenges to our supply chains.
-I am pleased that we continues to rise to these challenges and seeks to improve outcomes and deliver increased value for money from our spend.
+Procurement and contract management in local government has never been more important than it is today as the impact of the geopolitical fallout and conflicts, notably in Ukraine and the Middle East, continues to present challenges to our supply chains.
+I am pleased that we continue to rise to these challenges and seek to improve outcomes and deliver increased value for money from our spend.

-The new council came into effect on 1 April 2023 and this has brought with it new challenges and opportunities as we look to take advantage of economies of scale, whilst ensuring as a local council we are meeting local needs.
+North Yorkshire Council came into effect on 1 April 2023 and this has brought new challenges and opportunities as we continue to take advantage of economies of scale, whilst ensuring we are meeting local needs.

 This strategy highlights the procurement objectives and actions for the council and introduces an outline roadmap for 2024 to 2029.
-Detail will develop over time and clarity to the prevalence of objectives will emerge.
-These reflect both national and local policies and priorities.
-In order for this strategy to achieve improved performance, financial savings and contribute to the council’s corporate environmental, social and governance responsibilities, we will all need to embrace a change to our existing ways of working, and crucially continue to develop the strategic partnership between the procurement and contract management service, commissioning and wider service areas across the council.
+The objectives reflect both national and local policies and priorities.
+In order for this strategy to achieve improved performance, financial savings and contribute to the council’s corporate environmental, social and governance responsibilities, we will all need to embrace a change to our existing ways of working and crucially continue to develop the strategic partnership between the procurement and contract management service, commissioning and wider service areas across the council.

 Gary Fielding